pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 **For CPU**

-The main part of Inductor-generated code with the default python wrapper will look like this:
+The main part of Inductor-generated code with the default Python wrapper will look like this:

 .. code:: python